Obstruction of Absolute Concentration Robustness by Conservation Laws in Non-Redundant Zero-One Networks: Preliminary

-For a given rate-constant vector $\kappa\in \mathbb{R}_{>0}^m$, a steady state of~\eqref{eq:sys} is a concentration vector $x^*\in\mathbb{R}_{>0}^s$ at which $f(\kappa, x)$ on the right-hand side of the ODEs (\ref{eq:sys}) vanishes, i.e., $f(\kappa, x^*)=0$.
+For a given rate-constant vector $\kappa^*\in \mathbb{R}_{>0}^m$, a \defword{steady state} of~\eqref{eq:sys} is a concentration vector $x^*\in\mathbb{R}_{>0}^s$ at which $f(\kappa, \;x)$ on the right-hand side of the ODEs (\ref{eq:sys}) vanishes, i.e., $f(\kappa^*,\;x^*)=0$.
 We call the system \eqref{eq:sys} \defword{the steady-state system} of the network \eqref{eq:network}.
 We remark that all steady states in our context are strictly positive.
-We say a steady state \( x^* \) is \defword{degenerate} if $ \text{im}\left(\text{Jac}_f(\kappa^*, x^*)|_S \right) \neq S.$ We say a network $G$ \defword{admits $n$ steady states} if there exists $\kappa\in \mathbb{R}_{>0}^m$ such that the network has $n$ steady states.
+We say a steady state \( x^* \) is \defword{degenerate} if $ \text{im}\left(Jac_f(\kappa^*, x^*)|_S \right) \neq S.$ We say a network $G$ \defword{admits $n$ steady states} if there exists $\kappa^*\in \mathbb{R}_{>0}^m$ such that the network has $n$ steady states.
 If a network $G$ admits at least one steady state, then we say the network is \defword{consistent}.
+If a network $G$ admits at least two steady states, then we say the network \defword{admits multistationarity}.
 If a network $G$ admits only degenerate steady states, then we say $G$ is \defword{degenerate}.
 Otherwise, if a network $G$ admits at least one nondegenerate steady state, then we say $G$ is \defword{nondegenerate}.